 Top tips for your first day in a locum position

-When you start your first locum position, it's natural to feel a bit anxious and uncertain about what to expect.
-You are entering a brand new hospital and working with other doctors and staff for the first time.
+When you start your first locum position, feeling anxious and uncertain about what to expect is natural.
+You are entering a new hospital and working with other doctors and staff for the first time.
 Whether you are filling in for a colleague who is on leave or taking on a short-term position at a new practice, starting a new locum assignment can be intimidating.

 Here are a few tips to help you make a smooth transition and succeed in your first locum role: